 were generated using Latin hypercube sampling (LHS) that explores the entire input domain more uniformly

 as compared to Monte Carlo sampling.
-Therefore, the PCAS approach a reasonably
+Therefore, the PCAS approach appears to provide a reasonably

-accurate surrogate coupled with enormous computational gains which makes the analyses pertaining to
+accurate (and simple) surrogate coupled with enormous computational gains which makes the sensitivity and reliability analyses pertaining to

-the present application .
+the present application affordable.

 Figure~\ref{fig:RS_comp} illustrates a side-by-side comparison of stress distribution in the $x^c$-z$^c$ plane,